There are different sorts of counselling. Finding the counsellor who is right for you is important.

 Couple counselling £80 per session

-Clients referred via Employee Assistance Programmes pay in accordance with the policy of the programme's provider
+Referrals via organisations inc. Employee Assistance Programmes pay in accordance with the organisation's policy

 Appointments: 5pm to 8pm Mon. to Wed.
 9am to 8pm Thurs.